 The workplace design attitude is art studio- makerspace- where new business is formed at its earliest stages.
-Flexibility, (NoWait grew to 22), southern light from 12 ft.-high windows, visual art with cultural and historical references are all critical ingredients.
-Integrated with whiteboards and broadly curated tech, social, maker and media startups — it's this creativity and collaboration that jump-starts our 21st-century economy — with the flexibility to reconfigure the main floor in an afternoon, to adapt to changing conditions.
+Southern light from 12 ft.-high windows, visual art with cultural and historical references are all critical ingredients.
+Integrated with whiteboards and broadly curated tech, social, maker and media startups — it's this creativity and collaboration that jump-starts our 21st-century economy.

 Founder Dale McNutt writes:

 Creating an entrepreneurial culture starts in preschool and ends with the realization that each space we inhabit is a living environment for “making”— from Picasso’s living room, to pie-baking in the kitchen; from art studio, to research laboratory, to automated manufacturing floor — this work, whether propelled through chemistry, physics, biology, creative arts or psychology, is all about making and extending our human boundaries.
 AND it’s not just about STEM education.
 It includes quality arts education and exposure to artistic endeavors, and a strengthened personal psychology — all working together to build a broad, enlightened, inclusive and compassionate entrepreneurial culture.